 All About Us

 Right from the outset, the Club was affiliated to H.F.
 (Holiday Fellowship) and C.H.A.
 (Countrywide Holidays Association).
-To facilitate this both organisations ran guest houses in the Lake District and elsewhere in the U.K. for walking holidays.
+To facilitate their holidays both organisations ran guest houses in the Lake District and elsewhere in the U.K. for walking holidays.
 Sometime after, the C.H.A. ceased to operate and the affiliation with it ended.
 The Club then took on the title Carlisle & District Rambling Club.

-The first walk of the new club took place on Sunday the 28th of April 1946.
+The first walk of the new club took place on Sunday the 28th April 1946.
 The group took a 10am Ribble bus to Bridge End, Dalston then walked to Sebergham, returning to Carlisle on the 7pm bus.
 This walk was repeated to celebrate the 40th and 50th anniversaries in 1986 and 1996.
 It was also repeated for the 60th anniversary and could be a consideration for the upcoming 80th next year.

 In more recent times, Mr. Graham Bell held the post of Chairman.
 During this period the first website was posted on the internet.
 Graham subsequently held the position of President and in recent memory has probably led more walks than any other member.
-Graham was followed by Mr. John MacKay who was in post as Chairman for 10 years.
-John was instrumental with regard to the advancement of our internet status.
+Graham was followed by Mr. John MacKay who was in post as Chairman for ten years.
+John was instrumental in regards to the advancement of our internet status.
 Judith Mingins is the current President.
 In the past few years there has been a slight increase in younger membership but it is still predominantly persons in their later years.

 Wishing everybody many more happy years of walking and club membership.